MaxFrank13/Minesweeper-React/README.md

 ## Future development

-This app is still in development stage as there are a few features I still want to add.
-One of which is the ability to cascade the sweep so that all cells surrounding a '0' are revealed instead of just the ones surrounding the click.
-Another is adding a backend to keep track of high scores and perhaps add a log in feature to keep track of a user's play history.
+Adding a backend to keep track of high scores and perhaps add a log in feature to keep track of a user's play history.
 With this backend, a forum/comment/messaging system could also be added.

 This project was setup using `create-react-app`.